Redmi Go With 5-Inch HD Screen, 3,000mAh Battery Goes Official

 Redmi, the sub-brand of Chinese tech company Xiaomi, has unveiled its new Redmi Go smartphone.
-The phone is expected to be based on Google's Android Go platform, however the company is yet to confirm this in the very few details of the phone that it has revealed on Tuesday.
+The phone is expected to be based on Google's Android Go platform, however the company is yet to confirm this in the very few details of the Redmi Go that it has revealed on Tuesday.
 According to the company, the phone features a 5-inch HD screen and is powered by an unspecified quad-core Qualcomm Snapdragon processor.
 Separately, a leak claimed that the processor is Qualcomm's entry-level Snapdragon 425 SoC.
-There is no word on the release date or the pricing at this moment.
+There is no word on the Redmi Go release date or the pricing at this moment, however a report indicates that the phone could reach the stores as early as next month.

 Redmi Go specifications